Get a Faster Left Hand today!

 We use open strings to move.
 Using a forward roll 2 521521, I have them often go one more note into the next measure 2 521521 5 (and then practicing rocketing into the next note with their left-hand without actually playing it).

 Check out the video on beginner banjo left-hand technique if you haven’t already done so for specifics:

-Here are a few other tips:
+Here are more left hand tips:

-1)How far do your fingers come off of the strings after they play a note?
-The further they come off of the strings, the further you have to bring them back down to play the note; this slows you down.
-You need to use something very basic, for example, two repeated notes on the same string.
+The further your fingers come off the strings, the further you have to bring them back down to play the note.
+This slows you down.
+You need to use something very basic; for example, two repeated notes on the same string.
 Play them slow and pay strict attention to how much your fingers release.
 Keep doing it until your fingers stop releasing so far past the plane of the fingerboard.
-The faster you wish to play the more critical this conscious practice comes into play.
+The faster you wish to play, the more critical this conscious practice comes into play.
+MINIMIZE MOTION.

 Try this-Put your finger on top of the string; don’t press in.
 Hit the string with your right hand; it will make a thud sound, then, gently increase the pressure slightly until you hear a clear sound come out of the note.
 That is ALL the pressure you need.
 No more.
 Another side effect of too much pressure are intonation issues, even on a fretted instrument.
-Video Demonstration here:
+FREE banjo lesson Video Demonstration here:

-While there are many great musicians whose thumb flop over the top of the fingerboard who play wonderful, I think starting with the best technique possible makes it all easier for you in the long run.
-If your thumb is way over the top of the fingerboard at say the second fret, when you have to run up to the 9th, your thumb will now have to move back to the back of the neck.
+While there are great musicians whose thumbs flop over the top of the fingerboard who play wonderful, I think using the best technique possible makes it all easier for you in the long run.
+If your thumb is way over the top of the fingerboard at say the 2nd fret, when you have to run up to the 9th, your thumb will now have to move back to the back of the neck.
 Otherwise, you will run it right into the fifth string; this is all just unnecessary movement.
-In addition, you will find as you move up to the higher frets that your thumb needs to move closer to the center of the neck so you can stretch more.
-A thumb can lead to a tight hand which isn’t good for flexibility or quickness of movement.
+Yes, you are only making things harder for yourself there pal.